SeanMcGoff/Qodana-Accessibility/README.md

 # Qodana Accessible Form

 The goal of this project was to create a registration form that was compliant with [WCAG-2](https://www.w3.org/WAI/standards-guidelines/wcag/).
 In order to focus more on the accessibility rather than the tech stack, I'm only using HTML5, vanilla JS, Tailwind CSS, and Github Pages to host this.
-Here are some of the ways that I have made this form is accessible:
+Here are some of the ways that I have made this form accessible:

 - High Contrast
   - The minimum contrast of any background/text is 8.19:1, which is over the WCAG's AAA metric of 7:1